 Mt Robson and Jasper (2 night stay)

-Our stay was in the main lodge and had bed and breakfast.
+Our stay was in the main lodge and had a bed and breakfast.
 Dinner was also available and we booked in for this for one of our evenings.
 I have a number of allergies and also saw another 2 guests that had dietary requirements.
 The lovely owners that hosted us and cooked our meals were more than accommodating.
 They made such an effort to create delicious alternatives suitable for my needs without creating a fuss and the food was better than I had tasted in many restaurants.
-We stopped in Jasper a couple of times for food and visited the near by Maligne lake.
+We stopped in Jasper a couple of times for food and visited the nearby Maligne lake on the way from Edmonton.
 Close to our accommodation was the Berg lake trail which leads up to glacier peaks.
 To find out more about this area and our stay click here.

 Price: Approx £160 per night.